turbotrail/turbotrail/README.md

 My work sits at the intersection of **software, electronics, Earth science, and AI**.

 ### 🎯 Personal mission
-- **For industry & FAANG-style roles:** Engineering scalable, production-grade systems that convert complex, noisy data into reliable, real-time insights.
+- **For industry roles:** Engineering scalable, production-grade systems that convert complex, noisy data into reliable, real-time insights.
 - **For research & labs:** Building accessible, reproducible tools that turn raw environmental and space signals into scientifically meaningful datasets.

 > *I like systems that listen to the planet and software that knows how to respond.*